william-masdon-oracle/ai-gpu-solutions/Agent_workflow_on_OKE/provision/provision.md

 13. The model is fetched from HuggingFace so you have to connect to HuggingFace.
 The default model is 'meta-llama/CodeLlama-7B-Instruct-hf'.

-14. Leave max_model_len as default *8192*
+14. Leave maxmodellen as default: *8192*

 15. Check Helm | NIM - Cuopt box to deploy cuopt model.

-16. Leave Helm | NIM Cuopt - cuopt helm chart link as default *https://helm.ngc.nvidia.com/nvidia/charts/cuopt-24.03.00.tgz*
+16. Leave Helm | NIM Cuopt - cuopt helm chart link as default: *https://helm.ngc.nvidia.com/nvidia/charts/cuopt-24.03.00.tgz*

 17. Click Next and then select Run Apply and finally click on Create as shown below.